Keep in Touch

 This project protects mangroves, which trap more CO2 than any other kind of forest and as a result, slow global warming.

-In the Dominican Republic, we are pairing mangrove education with sports.
+Play for the Mangroves began in the Dominican Republic.
 Kids get baseball and volleyball equipment and training, plus hands-on environmental education.
-We are delighted to see that the kids are enthusiastic about all aspects of the program.
+Kids there are enthusiastic about all aspects of the program.
 Sure, they love the games and gear—but they also show great interest and pride in their local environment.
 At Play for the Mangroves events, teenagers cheerfully wade through the water to plant tree seedlings and vie to answer questions about mangrove ecology.

 Project Updates